 Two of the most researched OCD treatment options available are pharmacological treatment (medication) and cognitive-behavioral therapy.
 Many people prefer one or the other.
 They think, “Oh, I would never want to take medication unless I had to,” or alternatively, “Just give me the pill, what’s the big deal?”
 This is a personal choice that each person must make individually.
 For those that wonder how effective each option may be for them, good news!
 There is a good deal of research on exactly how effective each of these two treatment options can be.

 Much of the research on the effectiveness of medication for OCD focuses on one class of medications.
 These are known as SSRIs (selective serotonin reuptake inhibitors).
 This class of medications is relatively new, having been first used in the late 1980’s.
 Medications like Celexa, Lexapro, Prozac, Zoloft, Luvox, and Paxil belong to this class.
 They are widely used, partially because their side effect profiles are favorable.
 Some possible side effects are difficulties with sexual arousal, lowered interest in sex, headache, and changes in appetite.
-However each medication will have a different set of potential side effects, and of course you should consult your prescriber before deciding which medication might be best for you.
+However, each medication will have a different set of potential side effects.
+You should consult your prescriber before deciding which medication might be best for you.

 Much of the research on psychotherapy for OCD and anxiety disorders focuses on different types of cognitive-behavioral therapy (CBT).
 Exposure and Ritual Prevention (ExRP), a form of cognitive-behavioral therapy, has been shown to be an effective OCD treatment.
-ExRP is the updated form of Exposure and Response Prevention (ERP), and it focuses on changing the strategies used by the OCD sufferer to cope with anxiety.
+ExRP is the updated form of Exposure and Response Prevention (ERP).
+It focuses on changing the strategies used by the OCD sufferer to cope with anxiety.
 The two terms are sometimes used interchangeably.